2night/Reserved/README.md

 Pay attention to sock file permission.
 Both your application and nginx must have permission to read/write that file.
 The easy way is to run both with the same user.

+Once the server is running, just browse to http://localhost/?name=D

 # Init function

 If you need to call a one-time-init function, you can annotate it with ```@ReservedInit```.